crystallabs/virtualtime/README.md

 Crystal allows one to define `Range`s that have `end` value smaller than `begin`.
 Such objects will simply not contain any elements.

-Because creating such ranges *is* allowed, VirtualTime detects such cases and creates copies of objects with values converted to positive and in the correct order.
+Because negative values *are* allowed, VirtualTime creates copies of such objects with the values converted to their positive equivalents before comparing.

 In other words, if you specify a range of say, `day: (10..-7).step(2)`, this will properly match every other day from 10th to a day 7 days before the end of a particular month.
 Very useful!

+Note that the endpoints are converted but never swapped: a range that still ends before it begins after conversion contains no elements and so matches nothing.
+Wrapping ranges are not supported, so `hour: -1..1` is an empty rule rather than "23:00 through 01:00" — write that as `hour: [23, 0, 1]`, or as two separate rules.

 ### Week Numbers